rdiez/Tools/OpenVPN/README.txt

     the NetworkManager GUI, which can partially import an .ovpn file.
     Search for a guide on the Internet.
 For example: https://askubuntu.com/questions/187511/how-can-i-use-a-ovpn-file-with-network-manager
+    However, I had DNS problems with it on Ubuntu 20.04.

   - State that the OpenVPN software should be kept reasonably up to date.
     On Windows, the easiest way is probably with Chocolatey.